Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: A locally-classical theory that is classically-explainable

 The ontological model of BCT, as we have defined it, indeed satisfies diagram preservation, as we prove in App.~\ref{dpproof}.
 In doing so, we first show that diagram preservation holds for the sequential composition of normalised atomic transformations.
 Then, using the linearity of the ontological model and the fact that every transformation is uniquely given as a conical combination of normalised atomic transformations (by Proposition~\ref{uniqueness}), we conclude that the model is diagram preserving for arbitrary sequential compositions.

-For parallel composition, we reduce the preservation of an arbitrary pair of transformations to simpler conditions—including identity and swap preservation—whose joint satisfaction implies diagram preservation.
+For parallel composition, we reduce the preservation of an arbitrary pair of transformations to simpler conditions (see~\eqref{dp2} in App.~\ref{dpproof})—including identity and swap preservation—whose joint satisfaction implies diagram preservation.
 These conditions are all fulfilled by virtue of Proposition~\ref{uniqueness} and the linearity of the ontological model.

 Note that, for the sake of clarity, we have reviewed diagram preservation in Figures~\eqref{seqdp} and~\eqref{pardp} only for the case where all systems are single and non-trivial.
-In App.~\ref{dpproof}, we explain why diagram preservation also holds in other cases, not limited to this specific setting.
+In App.~\ref{dpproof}, we explain why diagram preservation also holds when systems are multipartite, not limited to this specific setting.